 Implementing an integrated sensor-camera security system offers several key benefits.
 Firstly, it improves accuracy and reliability by correlating sensor data with visual confirmation, reducing the chances of missed events or false positives.

-Faster response times are achieved through real-time alerts and video footage, enabling security personnel to quickly assess and respond to potential threats, minimising the impact of security breaches.
+Real-time alerts and video footage achieve faster response times, enabling security personnel to assess and respond quickly to potential threats and minimising the impact of security breaches.
 Automating threat detection and response processes streamlines security operations, allowing for more efficient monitoring and management of the entire system.

 The combination of sensor data and video footage also provides a comprehensive record of events, which can be invaluable for investigations, insurance claims, and legal proceedings.